DaveMcKinley/MediaBiasAnalysis/README.md

 ### Data Cleaning

 Text Classification projects requre two steps to preparing data for modling.
 The first step is prerocessing the data to remove any noise from the documents.
-The next step is vectorizing the data for the models to use.
+The next step is vectorizing the data for the models to use. <br><br>
-Preprocessing:
+Preprocessing:<br><br>

 In the preprocessing step of the project if followed these steps:
     Lower case each word